himalayanelixir/Alexa-Motor-Control/README.md

 ### <a name='ngrok'></a>ngrok

 Use ngrok to serve as a message passer between the Alexa service and the Raspberry Pi.
-We need it because the Raspberry Pi doesn't have a static address we can use to find it.

 You will need to subscribe to get reserved endpoint addresses.
 Follow the instructions on the website to setup the endpoints, and to connect it to the Raspberry Pi.